pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/models/mart/global/description__mrt_global__educational_deposit.md

 {% docs description__mrt_global__educational_deposit %}

-The `mrt_global__educational_deposit` table lists all credits received by educational institutions as part of the collective component of the Culture Pass.
+The `mrt_global__educational_deposit` table lists all credits received by educational institutions as part of the collective component of the pass Culture.

 {% enddocs %}